NexiumOSS/.github/profile/README.md

    DscJobs
 </h2>
 <p>
   Looking for experienced discord server moderators or software developers?
-Search our endless list of users to find the perfect fit for you next server/project!
+Search our endless list of users to find the perfect fit for you next server or project!
 </p>

 <hr>